neptune-ai/docs/docs/logging-and-managing-experiment-results/index.rst

 .. code-block:: python3

-    # set project and get project object
+    # Set project and get project object
     project = neptune.init('my_workspace/my_project')

-    # use project to create experiment
+    # Use project to create experiment
     project.create_experiment()

-    # use project to get experiments data from the project
+    # Use project to get experiments data from the project
     project.get_leaderboard(state=['succeeded'])

 Learn more about :ref:`downloading data from Neptune <guides-download_data>`.
 Check also, :class:`~neptune.projects.Project` to use in your Python code.